-Commentary on the image: The arrogant dragon will have (cause to) regret, (signifying) superabundance won’t last long.
+Commentary on the image: The arrogant dragon will have cause to regret, which signifies that superabundance won’t last long.

 Enlightenment through nine six (i.e. line 6 when it is cast as the old masculine (9) and starts changing to feminine): not to overdo it after having already passed the climax.
 When this line is triggered to act, it means that perseverance in pursuing achievement has been overdone and is leading to arrogance.
 The dragon has reached its climax but still advances.
 It will regret what it did as there is no way ahead at the end of the hexagram.
 If it doesn't stop but indulges its desire for more, the hexagram will become Guai (43), (the masculine) getting rid of (the feminine), when it ends up as feminine.
 Here a torrential downpour of water could sweep away everything in its path; this is a potential outcome and must be avoided.

-If all six lines are cast as the old masculine (9), it is known as the changing Qian.
+The changing Qian2 (as named in the Zhou Yi: using all lines in 9): If all six lines are cast as the old masculine (9), it is known as the changing Qian2.
 All six lines start changing to feminine and hexagram Kun (submissiveness, earth) emerges.

-Text: (The subject is in a state that) a flock of dragons appear without a leader, (which is of) auspiciousness.
+The subject is in a state that a flock of dragons appear with no leader (首), which is of auspiciousness.

-Commentary on the image: The virtue of the heavens doesn’t permit performing with the head (i.e. the leader).
+Commentary on the image: The virtue of the heavens doesn’t permit performing with the head (or the leader) (首).